denissimon/SwiftEvents/README.md

 SwiftEvents has a thread-safe version - `EventTS<T>` and `ObservableTS<T>` classes.
 This way, its properties and methods can be safely accessed by multiple threads at the same time.

-Another important feature is the automatic unsubscription of subscribers / observers when they are deallocated.
+Another important feature is the automatic unsubscription of subscribers/observers when they are deallocated.

 Comprehensive [unit test](https://github.com/denissimon/SwiftEvents/blob/master/Tests/SwiftEventsTests) coverage.